casdoor/casdoor-cli/README.md

 Currently, `casdoor-cli` provides a command line interface able to :

 - Manage users in Casdoor (create, edit, delete)
-- Manage users permissions within Casdoor.
+- Manage users permissions within Casdoor using Casdoor's group feature.
 Built-in roles are the following :
     - `lector` : read access only
     - `editor` : can create users, but cannot edit users nor delete users
     - `administrator`  : can create, delete, and edit users